How Do I Vote?

 • Option 1: Provide a Missouri issued Driver or Non-Driver license, U.S. Passport, or Military ID

-• Option 2: Provide a secondary form of identification, such as a paycheck or bank statement and sign a statement confirming their identity
+• Option 2: Provide a secondary form of identification, such as a paycheck or bank statement.

 • Option 3: If the voter has no form of identification, but is a registered voter, they may cast a provisional ballot

-Missouri’s photo voter ID law also requires the state of Missouri to assist voters who might not have a photo ID with the process of obtaining one free Missouri non-driver license for the purpose of voting.
+Missouri’s voter ID law also requires the state of Missouri to assist voters who might not have a photo ID in obtaining one.

-How Do I Get a Free Photo ID to vote?
+How Do I Get a Free Photo ID?

 How Can I Register to Vote?